PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels

-Proposition \ref{pro:npl-mp} demonstrates that problem transformation can be employed to address nonlinear fractional programming problems such as \textbf{P2-1}.
-Specifically, the iterative Dinkelbach technique, outlined in Algorithm \ref{alg:NFP}, can be applied to solve these types of problems effectively, as shown in \cite{dinkelbach1967nonlinear}.
-Algorithm \ref{alg:NFP} updates the value of $\tilde{\theta}_n$ in each iteration based on the current $\tilde{\bm x}^k_n$, i.e.,
+Proposition \ref{pro:npl-mp} demonstrates that problem transformation can be employed to deal with the nonlinear fractional programming problem \textbf{P2-1}.
+Hence, we can use the iterative Dinkelbach techniques~\cite{dinkelbach1967nonlinear}, outlined in Algorithm \ref{alg:NFP}, to solve the transformed problem.
+Algorithm \ref{alg:NFP} updates the value of $\tilde{\theta}_n$ in each iteration based on the current $\tilde{\bm x}^k_n$, \ie,

 This process continues until: